tbook-dev/incentive-layer-docs/wise-score.md

 1. User has linked TBook passport to crypto address
 2. Users has linked TBook passport to social apps
-3. User has attested their KYC through a verified third party(like Binance)

 ### Social
 <div align="left">